domfarolino/algorithms/src/datastructures/SLL/README.md

 there is at least one node in the list.

 Next, we'll want to employ the same logic of iterating a temporary pointer through the list.
 Since deleting the head is a special case
 (as we cannot obtain a pointer to a node before the head), we'll check to see if the head meets our criteria first.
-Then let one of our previous methods handle the logic for that case.
+If it does, we'll let one of our previous methods handle the logic for that case.
 We know that this method will handle all invariants properly so we can make the call and return with no worries.

 In the average case, we'll do our regular iteration.
 In the prior method (<a href="#removeFromTail">removeFromTail</a>), we stopped iterating through the list when the temporary's next field equaled the tail pointer.
 In this case, we'll stop iterating when `temp->next` equals a node